Ukrainian Labour Temple

 The Ukrainian Labour Temple is a hall and cultural centre in the north end of Winnipeg, Manitoba.
 It is run by the Association of United Ukrainian Canadians and is located at 591 Pritchard Avenue.

-The labour temple is one of the few left in a once large network of such halls and is one of the largest and oldest of its kind.
-The building was constructed from 1918–19 using volunteer labour.
+The Ukrainian labour temple is one of the few left in a once large network of such halls and is one of the largest and oldest of its kind.
+The building was constructed from 1918 to 19 using volunteer labour.
 The building was designated a National Historic Site of Canada in 2009.
 Revonations to the building were undertaken in 2021 to improve accessibility and to restore the windows to their original appearance.

+The unity of working people is symbolized over the entrance by a carved stone relief of two clasped hands reaching across the globe, underscored with a ribbon with lettering that reads Workers of the World, Unite.

+The building hosts Ivan Franko Museum.